 Alum Paul Wellington (BS ’12, MARCH ’15) and his sister are competing on reality TV show LEGO Masters, putting his experience and passion for architecture – and LEGOS – to the test in a whole new setting.

-Wellington’s favorite Lego buildings are based on neoclassical or midcentury modern styles.
-“I don’t actually copy them directly, but I’m inspired by them.”
+UWM’s Kathy Quirk interviewed Wellington and learned that his favorite LEGO buildings are based on neoclassical or midcentury modern styles.
+“I don’t actually copy them directly, but I’m inspired by them,” he told her.